dotnet/Silk.NET/Readme.md

 **Note** When we update any item in the chain it overwrites the existing memory, so the ptrs remain fixed.
 It also ensures the PNext value is maintained.

-You can also use the `ManagedChain.Create(...)` static methods to create `ManagedChain`s.
+### Appending to a chain

-Finally, you can call append on a `ManagedChain` to create a new, larger, `ManagedChain` with a new item appended to the end, e.g:
+You can call `Append` on a `ManagedChain` to efficiently create a new, larger, `ManagedChain` with a new item appended to the end, e.g:

 ```csharp
 using var chain = new ManagedChain<PhysicalDeviceFeatures2, PhysicalDeviceDescriptorIndexingFeatures>(